-Smoking is permitted only in student rooms, hallways, kitchenettes, recreation rooms and study rooms at the end of the hall.
-It is not permitted in the living rooms, sun rooms, lobbies, phone booths, stair cases, laundries or lavatories.
+Smoking is permitted in student rooms, hallways, kitchenettes, recreation rooms, lobbies, study rooms, phone booths, lavatories, and laundries.
+It is not permitted in the living rooms, sun rooms, dining rooms, and staircases.
+Consideration should be shown for a roommate who does not smoke. rooms, sun rooms, lobbies, phone booths, stair cases, laundries or lavatories.
 Consideration should be shown for a roommate who does not smoke.